nss-evening-cohort-06/theme-park-m3diators/README.md

 ## Getting Started

-> **Pro Tip:** If you find yourself writing logic on the first day of the sprint, then you did not spend enough time planning, and gaining clarification on the acceptance criteria.
+> **Pro Tip:** If you find yourself writing logic on the first day, then you did not spend enough time planning, and gaining clarification on the acceptance criteria.

 1. Review the [product owner's tickets](https://github.com/nss-nightclass-projects/theme-park/issues)
 1. Create Firebase account for your team upload the boilerplate JSON data for use in this application.